Guide

 The broader emphasis on localised methods and how cityseer

-addresses these is broached in the accompanying paper. cityseer
+addresses these is broached in the associated paper. cityseer

 includes a variety of convenience methods for the general preparation of networks and their conversion into (and out of) the lower-level data structures used by the underlying algorithms.
 These graph utility methods are designed to work with NetworkX